Move Over Probiotics

 “Specific immune related effects included reduction in pro-inflammatory cytokines and an increase in the anti-inflammatory cytokine”

-The list of prebiotics foods is endless and it’s not as simple as ‘naming’ one food because they are found in all vegetables, fruit, grains, nuts, seeds, beans and legumes.
+The list of prebiotics foods is endless and it’s not as simple as ‘naming’ one food because they are found abundantly in vegetables, fruit, grains, nuts, seeds, beans and legumes.

-Ditch the DAILY probiotic and invest your money in (real food) PREBIOTICS, rather than costly probiotic or prebiotic supplements.
+Ditch the DAILY probiotic and invest your money in (real food) PREBIOTIC and PROBIOTIC food, rather than costly probiotic or prebiotic supplements.

-And as you start to feel better day by day, you will have the energy to start looking at the lifestyle elements that have been proven to affect health… sleep, stress, movement, hydration etc.
+And as you start to feel better day by day, you will have the energy to start looking at the lifestyle elements that have been proven to affect the health of your Microbiome and overall health… that is, sleep hygiene, stress relief, regular movement, interval hydration etc.

-With this super quick to make, and decadently delicious, raw chocolate.
-Click HERE to download.
+With this super quick to make, and decadently delicious, RAW CHOCOLATE with a handy ingredients guide… Click HERE to download.

 References